 In most situations, the X-T2 can lock focus blazingly fast.
 Like always, however, performance depends on the lens used and available light.
 For example, we tested the camera with three lenses, including the XF 56mm F1.2R APD portrait lens, which doesn’t allow for the use of phase-detection AF.
 With that lens, AF performance is noticeably slower compared to others, particularly in low-light situations.
-The XF 10-24mm F4 wide-angle zoom, however, was lightning quick.
+Many first-generation Fujifilm primes, like the 35mm f/1.4, also focus more slowly due to their designs.
+Newer lenses, like the XF 10-24mm F4 wide-angle zoom we tested, have been optimized for faster autofocus and are lightning quick.

 Fujifilm cameras have always been defined more by the experience of using them than their performance, but the X-T2 may be the first to buck this trend.